+Important!
 If you already have Medigap and join a Medicare Advantage Plan, you may want to drop Medigap.
-Keep in mind, if you drop Medigap to join a Medicare Advantage Plan, you may not be able to get it back depending on your state's Medigap enrollment rules and your situation.
-Go to page 78.
+Keep in mind, if you drop Medigap to join a Medicare Advantage Plan, you may not be able to get your Medigap policy back depending on your state's Medigap enrollment rules and your situation.
+For more details about dropping your Medigap policy visit Medicare.gov/health-drug-plans/medigap/ready-to-buy/ change-policies.